TL;DR

 Here's the practical reality:

-Short term (next few months): If the deal closes in Q1 as planned, nothing changes immediately.
-Even after closing, integration takes years.
+Short term: The deal closed in February 2026, but nothing changed immediately.
+Integration takes years.
 Gartner Digital Markets already has unified reviews and a shared backend—but merging that with G2's separate ecosystem is a whole different project.

 You still need to manage G2 separately from Capterra.
 The logins aren't going away overnight.